bwang008/KnightWalk/README.md

 Simply hit start and watch the knight traverse the entire chessboard by touching every square without repeating any.

 A rendition of the traveling salesman problem or finding a Hamiltonian or Rudrata path.

+Created in under an hour using Gemini pro 2.5